• Home

 • How often the HVAC system is maintained.

-• Water or other damage that may have affected your HVAC system.
+• Water or other damage that may have affected your Air Conditioning system.

 Depending on how these factors may affect you and your home will determine how often your ducts need to be cleaned.
 Some homes can go longer than 5 years before needing a good duct cleaning.